English Français

 TCalClass(tds, fcn, varexpinput, varexpoutput, ns=1, option="")

-4. varexpoutput: the list of output variables.
+4. varexpoutput: a colon-separated list of output variables.

 # Define the dataservers